mattrwillman/wheat-assembly/README.md

 3. Run snakemake

 Use batch script to submit job to SLURM.
-An example script is below.
+See example script below.

 ```
 sbatch snakemake.slurm